Counseling and Human Services Bachelor of Science Program

 Outstanding Counseling and Human Services majors are eligible for consideration in this program, where students are able to begin graduate studies during their undergraduate career.
 Clinical Mental Health Counseling, Rehabilitation Counseling and School Counseling are graduate programs available for students of high academic quality and clear professional goals.
 Each graduate program is nationally accredited, and the Department of Counseling and Human Services is recognized regionally and nationally in Counselor Education.
 For more information, please visit Accelerated B.S./M.S.
 Degree's Website

 The Counseling and Human Services curriculum features two required internships.
 The first 150-hour internship (CHS 380) is normally taken in the Spring semester of the student’s junior year.
 Students are also required to complete another 200-hour internship (CHS 481), typically taken in the student's senior year.
 Students must complete 350 hours of internship to meet the new accreditation guidelines provided by CSHSE.
 Internships are not offered during Intersession or Summer sessions.
-The 70 hours of service learning plus PCPS TAPESTRY requirements are separate and are necessary for all undergraduate students in the College of Professional Studies to meet graduation requirements.
+The 70 hours of community based learning plus PCPS TAPESTRY requirements are separate and are necessary for all undergraduate students in the College of Professional Studies to meet graduation requirements.

 Students have opportunities to experience working in community mental health agencies; hospital social work departments; hospice centers; children and youth agencies; residential treatment centers for children, adolescents and adults; substance abuse facilities (inpatient and outpatient); early intervention programs; and agencies that serve persons with disabilities.